pptestpptest/Nodes/README.md

 ## RIBs Comparison

-The Tinder Nodes Architecture Framework leverages many of the same concepts and patterns used in [Uber's cross-platform mobile architecture framework](https://github.com/uber/RIBs) (RIBs) while incorporating additional benefits purpose built for Tinder. **No source code has been copied from RIBs** to create this framework.
+The Nodes Architecture Framework leverages many of the same concepts and patterns used in [Uber's cross-platform mobile architecture framework](https://github.com/uber/RIBs) (RIBs) while incorporating additional benefits purpose built for Tinder. **No source code has been copied from RIBs** to create this framework.
 Other Uber open source projects such as [Needle](https://github.com/uber/needle) and [Mockolo](https://github.com/uber/mockolo) are utilized as dependencies.

 ## Nodes Benefits